Planning Methodology and Assumptions

 Models of Load Sensitivities

-- 2016 forecast collection, scalable loads reduced to 34% of peak + non-conforming off-peak loads = 40% of Peak load.
+- 2017 vintage load forecast collection, scalable loads reduced to 34% of peak and 33% of peak, respectively + non-conforming off-peak loads to equal 40% of Peak load.

-- Increased power factor of loads based on historical data.
+- Increased power factor of loads with respect to peak load based on historical data.

-- Mackinac VSC set to the 20 MW north to south operating point.
+- Mackinac VSC set to 20 MW north to south.